 Competency mapping is a process of identifying core competencies for an organization and/or a job and incorporating those skills across different processes of the organization (i.e. job evaluation, training, recruitment).
 A skill is defined as behavior (i.e. communication, leadership) rather than skill or ability.

-competency mapping definition
+Competency mapping definition

 Competitive mapping identifies a person’s strengths and weaknesses.
 The purpose is to enable the individual to understand himself or herself better and to mention where the career development efforts need to be directed.

-Competition originates from the specific job family of the organization and is often grouped into categories such as strategy, relationships, innovation, leadership, risk taking, decision making, sensitive intelligence, etc.
+Competition originates from the specific job family of the organization and is often grouped into categories such as strategy, relationships, innovation, leadership, risk-taking, decision-making, sensitive intelligence, etc.

 As far as the way to go in terms of skill mapping is concerned, the first step is job analysis, where the organization needs to list the core competency requirements for the job concerned.
 The next step should be the development of a skill scale for working on previously identified parameters.

 Skill mapping is a process that is used in the management of a business.
 It is related to the behavior displayed by the staff.
-The process is very easy to understand that even very small companies can find it useful.
+The process is very easy to understand and even very small companies can find it useful.
 However, it has such a huge impact on the business that half of the Fortune 500 companies now use it in some form or another, Advance Advisory Services.

 Skill mapping is any skill or underlying attribute that allows you to perform above or above expectations important to success fig It also involves incorporating those skills to work for you in other processes in your business, such as accounting or hiring.

-Actual mapping of staff may be done by one self-completed practice or others as such.
+The actual mapping of staff may be done by one self-completed practice or others as such.
 This can also be done using the 360-degree method where colleagues, first reports, and customers also rate employees.